 The Loughborough family is made up of students from all over the world -and we firmly believe that it is this which makes our campus so vibrant, friendly and inspiring.

-There are lots of different ways to start your journey with us, you can choose to undertake a foundation course, an undergraduate course, a postgraduate degree or a postgraduate research degree.
-If you decide to study a postgraduate degree with us, you'll have the choice between two fantastic locations - London and Loughborough.
+There are lots of ways you can choose to study here, whether you want to undertake an undergraduate degree, a postgraduate degree or postgraduate research degree.
+If you’re interested in pursuing a postgraduate degree or research degree, you can choose to study in London or Loughborough.

 We are currently the proud home to around 20 students from Oman who are studying a wide range of subject areas across the University at all different levels of study.